VMP-SG/Hawk-Eye-Centre/README.md

 # Hawk-Eye Centre Dashboard

 One of the many use cases of Hawk-Eye Centre is an online dashboard providing accurate live information on the crowdedness level in selected hawker centres.

+Our integrated dashboard can be found at this [link](https://naisc.vmpsg.xyz).

 ## ✨ Features